USSBA/sba-gov-katana/readme.md

-Put some readme information here
+#  SBA.gov Node.js Component
+## aka Katana

+This project represents the new development for the SBA.gov website functionality.

+### Major Technologies Used
+Node.js
+React.js
+Gulp
+Webpack
+Express.js

-Does the JIRA to Github connection work?Directory Setup for Node Development
+Directory Setup for Node Development

 Home
     app.js - contains the high-level references to init.js, server.js and controller.js